mdn/content/files/en-us/web/api/gpudevice/createtexture/index.md

         ```

     - `viewFormats` {{optional_inline}}
-      - : An array of enumerated values specifying other [texture formats](https://gpuweb.github.io/gpuweb/#enumdef-gputextureformat) permitted when calling {{domxref("GPUTexture.createView()")}} on this texture, in addition to the texture format specificed in its `format` value.
+      - : An array of enumerated values specifying other [texture formats](https://gpuweb.github.io/gpuweb/#enumdef-gputextureformat) permitted when calling {{domxref("GPUTexture.createView()")}} on this texture, in addition to the texture format specified in its `format` value.

 ### Return value